kbroman/github_tutorial/ReadMe.md

 ## git/github guide: Karl's minimal tutorial

 Added a line of text to ReadMe.md
+This is supposed to be a new branch

 All statistical/computational scientists should use [git](http://git-scm.com) and [github](http://github.com), but it can be